 Dana holds a Master of Music degree in Early Music Performance from the Longy School of Music of Bard College, where she studied under Laurie Monahan, and Bachelor of Music degrees in Voice and Music Education from the Hartt School of Music, where she studied under Joanna Levy and John Feierabend.
 Among the roles she performed with the Hartt Opera Theater, Dana portrayed “Bluebell Pooder” in the New England premiere of Thomas Pasatieri’s The Hotel Casablanca.
 At Longy, she sang the title role in Henry Purcell’s Dido and Aeneas in Longy’s Early Opera Project, working with period musical style, costume, and gesture.

-Dana is an active teacher of music and voice, holding positions with the Hartt School Community Division, the Greater Hartford Academy of the Arts, and her private studio.
+Dana is an active teacher of music and voice, holding positions with the Hartt School Community Division, the Foote School, and her private studio.
 Click on the "Teaching" tab above for more information on voice lessons.